GoogleCloudPlatform/bigquery-utils/udfs/README.md

 columns of input and perform actions, returning the result of those actions as a value.

+> [!CAUTION]
+> UDFs in this repo are hosted in `bqutil` datasets to help you easily test and
+> demo their functionality.
+Do not directly reference any `bqutil` UDFs in your
+> production environment as updates to this repo may result in breaking changes.
+> Only the latest version of each UDF is deployed to the `bqutil` datasets.

 ## Repo Folder to BigQuery Dataset Mappings

 > [!IMPORTANT]